Vyral/base-template/_posts/2020-03-09-what-should-you-not-do-when-selling-your-home.md

 youtube_code:
 ---

-{% include youtube.html %}<center>Selling your home is an exciting time, but making one of these four critical mistakes could derail the transaction quickly.
-Here’s what you need to avoid.</center>
+{% include youtube.html %}

+<center>Selling your home is an exciting time, but making one of these four critical mistakes could derail the transaction quickly.
+Here&rsquo;s what you need to avoid.</center>

+&nbsp;

 Here are four mistakes that you should avoid when selling your home: